veritrans/Veritrans-ios-sdk/README.md

 #### Two Click & One Click
 `Two Click` and `One Click` are feature for simplify credit card payment.
 You can read more detail [here](http://docs.veritrans.co.id/en/vtdirect/other_features.html).

-Copy and paste the following code wherever you think is good as long as its executed before you present the `VTPaymentViewController`.
+Copy and paste the following code wherever you think is good as long as it's executed before you present the `VTPaymentViewController`.

 ```
 [[VTCardControllerConfig sharedInstance] setEnableOneClick:YES];
 ```

-You can configure it with `VTCardControllerConfig`, if its not configure it will automatically use `Two Click` feature
+You can configure it with `VTCardControllerConfig`, if it's not configure it will automatically use `Two Click` feature

 #### 3D Secure
+3-D Secure is an authenticated payment system to improve online transaction security

-Copy and past the following code wherever you think is good as long as its executed before you present the `VTPaymentViewController`.
+Copy and paste the following code wherever you think is good as long as it's executed before you present the `VTPaymentViewController`.

 ```
 [[VTCardControllerConfig sharedInstance] setEnable3DSecure:YES];
 ```
-If its not configure, the default value is `NO`.
+If it's not configure, the default value is `NO`.